philwiffen/philwiffen.github.io/_posts/2021-12-14-content-portfolio.md

 <https://www.citrix.com/lp/the-click-down/citrix-microapps.html>

-### How to: Build a Simple Citrix Microapp that shows blog posts from a RSS feed
+### How to: Build a Simple Citrix Microapp that shows blog posts from an RSS feed

 I learned a lot about Citrix Microapps before their release, and at GA (General Availability) wanted to share with the community a way to get started with something that was, for many Citrix administrators, a new concept: